ShiroYasha18/ibm_dpk-project/README.md

 If you encounter issues:
 1. Ensure your virtual environment is activated
-2. Verify your Groq API key is correct
-3. Check that your `.env` file is in the correct location
+2. Check that your `.env` file is in the correct location
-4. Make sure all dependencies are installed correctly
+3. Make sure all dependencies are installed correctly

 ## Contributing